Table of Contents[Hide][Show]

 - 16. Membership has its privileges.

-Whether you’re flying to a new destination or planning a road trip and you don’t want to put all of those miles on the family car, renting a vehicle can be a must for a family vacation.
+Whether you’re flying for a vacation or planning a road trip, renting a vehicle can be a must for a family vacation.
 It can also take a chunk out of the vacation budget.
 These car rental tips, including the secret site veteran renters always use, will help you save money on your next car rental.

-Renting a car is much more complicated than simply logging on to your computer, choosing a car and inputting your credit card.
-OK, it can be that easy.
-But if you want to save money, rent a car the way the experts do.
-These insider car rental tips will help you save time, money and frustration on your next family vacation.
+Renting a car is much more complicated than choosing between a compact car or minivan.
+Yes, it can be that easy.
+But to save money, rent a car the way the experts do.
+These insider car rental tips will help you save time, money and your sanity on your next family vacation.

 1. Compare prices.